Peach008/AlgoProject/README.md

 Peach team will implement and explain the Undirected Graphs. *Set of vertices connected pairwise by edges* the main definition of graph!

-For a better understanding, we also used Adjacency Matrix and Adjacency List representations of a undirected graph.
+For a better understanding, we also used Adjacency Matrix and Adjacency List representations of an undirected graph.